kylemacfarlane/django-cb-storage-s3/README.rst

 Cache
 =====

 Included is a cache system to store file metadata to speed up accessing file metadata such as size and the last modified time.
-It is disabled by edeafult.
+It is disabled by default.

 ``FileSystemCache``
 -------------------